 Dr Kinzinger has a particular interest in orthopaedic trauma, for adults and children.
 This includes a wide variety of injuries resulting from simple slip and falls to motor vehicle accidents and other high energy trauma.
 He also sees patients with complications from orthopaedic trauma surgery, including nonunions and malunions.

-He also performs hip and knee replacements.
+Additionally, he performs total hip, partial and total knee replacements.
 He states “Joint replacement and trauma surgery go hand in hand.
 The lessons learned on each side definitely improve the process of the other.”
+Dr. Kinzinger is pleased to offer out-patient hip and knee replacement surgeries to the appropriate patients.
+Out-patient hip and knee replacement procedures have shown that patients tend to experience accelerated recovery and rehabilitation progression.

 Dr. Kinzinger and his wife have been blessed with three children.
 He is an avid outdoorsman.
 In his spare time, he enjoys farming with his family, hunting, and fishing.